 - Attack Pattern Alpha: Openings like the Central Cannon Attack/Defense (moving a Cannon to the central file on the first move), Screen Horse Attack/Defense (developing the Horses to files 3 and 7 before moving any Cannons), etc.

 - Authority Equals Asskicking: In some rules of the game, the general can One-Hit Kill the enemy general if you have a clear line of sight.
+This never happens in practice, as exposing your general allows the enemy to take yours in response, but is used to set up checkmates and restrict the opposing general's movement.

 - Alternate Character Reading: The character on a Chariot piece is read jū. (no, it sounds nothing like "Jew"), but is nowadays more commonly read che meaning car.